PeterNaydenov/discrete-queue/README.md

 ## Task Functions
 Every task function will receive two arguments.
 Task is an [**ask-for-promise**](https://github.com/PeterNaydenov/ask-for-promise) object and controls execution of queue.
 Resolving/rejecting the promise will start next task.
+Data is available for all functions in task list.

 ```js
 let myTask = ( task, data ) => {